 Janet Mock is a writer, TV host and advocate whose memoir, Redefining Realness, broke ground as the first biography written from the perspective of a trans girl.
 It debuted on the New York Times bestsellers list in 2014.
-Her second book about her twenties will be released in June 2017 with Atria Books.
+Her second book, Surpassing Certainty, a memoir about her twenties, will be released on June 13th, 2017 with Atria Books.
 She is a sought-after speaker who gave a rousing speech at the history-making Women’s March on Washington; an advocate for trans women who founded #GirlsLikeUs and #TransBookDrive; the host of the interview podcast, Never Before, with Lenny Letter; and a contributing editor at Allure, where she writes the column, “Beauty Beyond Binaries.”

-A millennial media powerhouse, Janet began her career as a Staff Editor for People.com (People magazine’s website), where she worked for five years.
+A millennial media powerhouse, Janet began her career at People.com (People magazine’s website), where she worked for five years.
 She has since worked as a correspondent for Entertainment Tonight (interviewing Queen Latifah, Jeffrey Tambor), a contributing editor for Marie Claire magazine (for which she wrote the November 2016 cover story on Nicki Minaj), and a host for MSNBC, where she helmed the groundbreaking series — “So POPular!”— interviewing Lena Dunham, Salma Hayek, Issa Rae, and Amber Rose.
 She also hosted the Global Citizen Festival (2015) and will executive-produce and front the 2017 MSNBC original series, “Beyond My Body.”
 Janet also produced, conducted all interviews and introduced the HBO documentary, The Trans List, with photographer and director Timothy Greenfield-Sanders.